Fiesta (R. Kelly song)

-"Fiesta (Remix)" is a song by singer R. Kelly featuring rappers Jay-Z and Boo & Gotti from his 2000 album TP-2.com.
-The hit song spent five weeks at number-one on the US Billboard R&B chart and peaked at number six on the Billboard Hot 100.
-R. Kelly and Jay-Z have worked several times together.
-In 2002, they released the album The Best of Both Worlds, which sold 285,000 copies in its first week.
-The single is ranked by Billboard as the best selling and most played R&B/hip-hop song of 2001.
+"Fiesta" is a song by singer R. Kelly featuring rappers Jay-Z and Boo & Gotti from his fourth solo album, TP-2.com (2000).
+With support from a remix featuring Jay-Z, the song spent five weeks at number one on the US Billboard Hot R&B/Hip-Hop Singles & Tracks chart and peaked at number six on the Billboard Hot 100.
+The single is ranked by Billboard as the most successful R&B/hip-hop song of 2001.
+In Germany, the song entered the top 10, peaking at number eight on the Media Control singles charts.